dojo/framework/docs/en/testing/supplemental.md

 In this case, you can provide a [Sinon stub](https://sinonjs.org/releases/latest/stubs/) to the Action widget that it will use to try and fetch items.
 You can then target the `@button` key to trigger the `onClick` of that button and then validate that the `fetchItems` stub was called once.

+For more details on mocking, please read the [Sinon] documentation.

 ## Functional Tests

 Unlike unit tests that load and execute your code, functional tests load a page in the browser and test the interaction of your application.